Fady120/OpenStack-Deployment/README.md

 ## 🔑 Step 6: Configuring OpenStack Authentication

+#### To ensures you have the necessary permissions to interact with OpenStack services:

 - **Source the Admin Credentials**:
   ```bash
   source keystonerc_admin
   ```
-This ensures you have the necessary permissions to interact with OpenStack services.

 - **Verify authentication**:
   ```bash
   openstack token issue